 The fee varies depending on the chosen time range the seller chose for the Deals and the country in which the seller runs them.
 The price of the product, a number of variations, and quantity don’t affect the fee.
 For a fixed fee, Amazon lets a dedicated number of the product, typically 100-200 units, be sold with the help of the above-described Deal.

 When is it Better to Participate in Lightning Deals?

 Sometimes Lightning Deal does not bring any profit and is used as a way to introduce products to Amazon visitors.

 For example, when the product is still new and lacks customer reviews.
-These are necessary for Amazon’s algorithm to start showing the product more often on the 1-2 search results pages.
+These are necessary for Amazon’s Algorithm to show the product more often on the 1-2 search results pages.

-Or when there is a need to score extra sales and gain sales velocity before an expected surge in sales (before the X-Mas season, Mother’s Day, or Prime Day).
-Even an incremental increase in BSR (requiring extra sales of an ASIN to be recorded by the algorithm) will pay back when the high sales season begins by scoring extra dozens or even hundreds of sales.
+Or when there is a need to score extra sales and gain sales velocity before an expected surge in sales (before Q4: X-Mas season, Mother’s Day, or Prime Day.)
+Even an incremental increase in BSR (requiring extra sales of an ASIN to be recorded by the Algorithm) will pay back when the high sales season begins by scoring extra dozens or even hundreds of sales.

 Lightning Deals also work when the aim is to take back a Best Seller Badge that has been recently overtaken by a competitor — by the same virtue of a temporary boost in sales velocity.